oge-n-sudo/oge-n-sudo/README.md

 ---

 ## 🧑‍💻 Projects & Labs
-Here are some of my ongoing research and learning projects:
+Here are some of my ongoing research and professional projects:

 - 🔎 **[GRC Lab](https://github.com/oge-n-sudo/grc-lab)**
   Reproducible labs, articles, and replication packs for Cybersecurity and GRC.